vaginessa/blog/blog_posts/2002/11-l2-webcast.md

 Date: 2002-11-09T23:46:55-08:00
 Format: Markdown
 --------------
-**LL2 webcast.** I love internet.
+I love internet.
 What else would enable me to watch [Lightweight Languages Workshop 2002](http://ll2.ai.mit.edu) (LL2).
 I liked the talk about Erlan (I don't care much about Erlang but the presenter was entertaining), talk about disruptive programming language